 section (lasting just over two minutes) from scenes 12 and 13.

-into her kitchen at night, and discovers Tony ‘reading’ in the dark
+walks into her kitchen at night, and discovers Tony ‘reading’ a magazine

-(courtesy of its ‘ultra-violet’ vision).
+in the dark, courtesy of its ‘ultra-violet’ vision.
 Claire is confused

 at the manner in which Tony seems to be hurriedly flicking over the

 politely corrects her by saying that it is scanning the pages and that

-at “women’s magazines”, Tony states that one of it’s duties is
+looking at “women’s magazines”, Tony states that one of it’s duties is

 to assimilate all available information, of whatever nature, and that

-this point, within which Claire notices that Tony has followed her into the
+this point, within which Claire notices that Tony has followed her into

 Claire’s startled reaction to the robot’s refusal to obey a human order.

-the living-room table in order to put something between herself and the
+Running around the living-room table in order to put something between

-robot.
-Tony calmly tries to assuage her fears by saying it is true that it is obliged to
+attempts to assuage her fears by acknowledging that it is obliged to

 obey.
 However, the robot continues, there is also the question of

 priority.
-It reasons that if it were to return to the kitchen, then Mrs Belmont would continue to remain frightened of its presence in
+It reasons that if it were to return to the kitchen, then Mrs.

+Belmont would continue to remain frightened of its presence in the

 A second break in the clip at this point,